top of page

 MTR_3873-1_edited.jpg

-In the light of all these data, I would like to express my gratitude to all our stakeholders, especially the Ministry of Trade, the Ministry of Agriculture and Forestry and our 6 Exporters' Associations, who have supported us in the work we have carried out so far under the leadership of our Sector Board and who have given us strength by standing by us under all circumstances.
+I would like to express my gratitude to all our stakeholders, especially the Ministry of Trade, the Ministry of Agriculture and Forestry and our 6 Exporters' Associations, who have supported our sectoral activities in achieving all these successes.

 Ahmet Tiryakioğlu